Graciela Chichilnisky: Career

 After a postdoctoral position at Harvard University, Chichilnisky accepted a position as an associate professor of economics at Columbia University in 1977, and received tenure and a promotion to professor in two years.
 She was named UNESCO Professor of Mathematics and Economics from 1995 to 2008, part of the UNESCO Chairs program.
-She also held a chair in economics at the University of Essex from 1980 to 1981, and has additionally served as a visiting professor at other universities, including at the Institute for Economic Policy Research at Stanford University since 2015.
+She also held a chair in economics at the University of Essex from 1980 to 1981, and has additionally been a visiting professor at other universities, including at the Institute for Economic Policy Research at Stanford University since 2015.

 In 2010, Chichilnisky, along with co-founder Peter Eisenberger and supporter Ben Bronfman, formed Global Thermostat, a company specializing in direct-air capture.
-She served as the company's CEO, and in 2015, was named CEO of the Year in Sustainability by the business magazine International Alternative Investment Review.
+She was the company's CEO, and in 2015, was named CEO of the Year in Sustainability by the business magazine International Alternative Investment Review.
 Corporate restructuring in 2022 led her to step down from her role as CEO.
-As of 2023, Chichilnisky is serving as CEO of the company GT Climate Innovation.
+As of 2023, Chichilnisky is CEO of GT Climate Innovation.